saqibalimian/AUCTION-FRONTEND/README.md

 ### Run with Docker
 Build the Docker image

-docker build -t frontend-app .
+docker build -t BACKEND-app .

 Run the Docker container

-docker run -p 80:80 frontend-app
+docker run -p 80:80 BACKEND-app

 Open http://localhost in your browser to access the app.